robertZaufall/mindmanager_ai/readme.md

 # BG,CS,DA,DE,EL,EN,ES,ET,FI,FR,HU,ID,IT,JA,KO,LT,LV,NB,NL,PL,PT,RO,RU,SK,SL,SV,TR,UK,ZH

 # supported languages as target
-# BG.CS.DA.DE.EL.EN-GB.EN-US.ES.ET.FI.FR.HU.ID.IT.JA.KO.LT.LV.NB.NL.PL.PT-BR.PT-PT.RO.RU.SK.SL.SV.TR.UK.ZH
+# BG,CS,DA,DE,EL,EN-GB,EN-US,ES,ET,FI,FR,HU,ID,IT,JA,KO,LT,LV,NB,NL,PL,PT-BR,PT-PT,RO,RU,SK,SL,SV,TR,UK,ZH
 ```
-Source language will be detected automatically.
-"Formality" parameter is not supported for all languages, so it is disabled by now.
-Context is also permitted as DeepL states it's deprecated.
+Source language will be detected automatically. `Formality` parameter is not supported for all languages, so it is disabled by now. `Context` parameter was not used as DeepL states it's deprecated.
-Api is directed to the free tier.
-If you have a paid subscription change the URL.
+API requests point to the free tier.
+If you have a paid subscription change the URL in the `config.py`.

 ## Prompt crafting
 Prompt crafting is lightly implemented using the following strategy: